link love 121109

 Another bonus chapter from Matt Barton and Bill Loguidice’s Vintage Games is now available: The History of Robotron: 2084 – Running Away While Defending Humanoids.

-Filed under MLP, arcade, nostalgia, propaganda | Comment (0)EVO 2009, Tournament Day 2.
+Filed under arcade, MLP, nostalgia, propaganda | Comment (0)EVO 2009, Tournament Day 2.

 “Despite your manners, I like your style.
 Let me buy you a drink.”